 Try a suede finish: To warm up a formal room such as a dining room, library or office, consider a suede finish.
 Textured paints containing solid materials like silica can make walls look—and even feel—like suede.

-Need to find a pro for your Textured Paint Project?Find Pros
+Ready to start your Textured Paint Project?Find Pros

 3. Non-traditional Wall Coverings